Newbury Building Society

 2. We may transfer the balance of a dormant account to an authorised reclaim fund in accordance with Section 1 of the Dormant Bank and Building Society Accounts Act 2008, or to such a fund or one or more charities in accordance with Section 2 of that Act.

 3. In either of the situations in Conditions 10.1 or 10.2, you will retain your membership rights and the money will remain yours (or if you die, part of your estate).
-If you contact us at a later date, we will (subject to our being satisfied as to your identity) either open a new account for you and credit that account with the amount of money in the closed account (plus the interest that would have accrued), or repay the money to you.
+If you contact us at a later date, we will (subject to our being satisfied as to your identity) either open a new account for you and credit that account with the amount of money in the closed account (plus the calculated interest), or repay the money to you.

 2. Payment of interest